about ↓

 Honest about the hard parts

 Cats scratch furniture.
-They knock things over at 3 am.
+They knock things over at 3am.
 They get sick.
-We don't pretend cat ownership is a Pinterest board — and that honesty is why people come back.
+I won't pretend cat ownership is a Pinterest board - and that honesty is the whole point.

 03

-The internet is full of contradictory cat advice.
-We cut through it and tell you what actually matters — so you spend less time anxious-Googling and more time with your cat.
+The internet is full of cat advice that hedges everything into mush.
+I'll tell you what I actually think matters - so you spend less time anxious-Googling and more time with your cat.